 - Permitting the ultimate in hot and cold weather comfort through optimal insulation

-- Mixing hot and cold air so that all areas of your home (or which ever ones you choose) are at an even temperature.
+- Mixing hot and cold air so that all areas of your home are at an even temperature

-Many people already know about double-glazing but are not aware of the option of argon as a filler gas or of low emissivity glass both of which can be substantially more efficient than older style double-glazing alone.
+Many people already know about double-glazing, but are not aware of the option of argon as a filler gas or low-emissivity glass.
+Both of these options can be more efficient than older style double glazing.

-While it is possible to build double glazed windows to match nearly any conventional window some clients go for low emissivity glass, which is a specially coated single pane of glass that has an invisible coating that prevents heat escaping through the glass to the cold out doors.
-These low e windows can be more than twice as efficient as older double-glazing that does not have low e coating.
+While it’s possible to build double glazed windows to match conventional windows, some clients opt for low emissivity glass, which is a specially coated single pane that has an invisible coating to prevent heat escaping.
+These low emissivity windows can be more than twice as efficient as older double-glazing windows that do not have low emissivity coating.

-In some situations people opt for triple glazing but the measures above as you can see add significant improvement to your homes energy efficiency – which over the whole life of the home/window really adds up.
+In some situations, homeowners opt for triple glazing.
+However, the measures above significantly improve your home’s energy efficiency – which adds up over the whole life of the home/window.

-Just FYI while there is no doubt energy efficient glazing is a really important contributor to a green home or green renovation in practice we have found filling around the edges of a window where it fits into the wall has a huge effect.
-The key is people put heat loss down to the glass alone where the window surround is also critical.
+While there is no doubt energy-efficient glazing is an important contributor to a green home or green renovation, in practice, we have found that adding filling around the edges of a window in areas where it fits into the wall offers a huge benefit.

-Unfortunately many of the materials used in modern homes are toxic or put out toxic fumes which is termed “off gassing”
+Unfortunately, many of the materials used in modern homes are somewhat toxic or can emit toxic fumes, also known as “off gassing”.

-One of the chief culprits here is what are called VOC’s or Volatile Organic Compounds.
-These are chemicals, which have a very low boiling point and so spread their molecules continually into the air at room temperature.
-Formaldehyde for example is (a known carcinogen which is commonly found in conventional paints and adhesives) has a boiling point of only 19 degrees C. In other words at any temperature over that you are breathing it.
-Studies have shown that prolonged exposure to VOC’s can increase levels of leukemia and lymphoma (1) and these are often responsible for “sick building syndrome”.
+One of the chief culprits here are volatile organic compounds (VOCs).
+These are chemicals that have a very low boiling point and so spread their molecules continually into the air at room temperature.
+Studies have shown that prolonged exposure to VOCs can increase the risk of leukemia and lymphoma (1) and these are often responsible for “sick building syndrome”.